-The BMP roadmap optimization method proposed by Shen et al. (under review 2023) is intended to be a universal modeling framework that includes several independent and sequenced functional components, such as data preprocessing tools, watershed model and BMP scenario cost model, optimization algorithm tools, and postprocessing tools (Figure 1a and Figure 2).
+The BMP roadmap optimization method proposed by Shen et al. (2023) is intended to be a universal modeling framework that includes several independent and sequenced functional components, such as data preprocessing tools, watershed model and BMP scenario cost model, optimization algorithm tools, and postprocessing tools (Figure 1a and Figure 2).
 That means this framework can be implemented by different watershed models and optimization algorithms and applied for various BMPs and watershed management goals.
-The implementations of these Each components generally do not have user interfaces.
-They can be invoked in the API (Application Programming Interface) from other programs or command lines, which is unfriendly to the use of non-expertusers but convenient for system integration.
+The implementations of these components generally do not have user interfaces.
+They can be invoked in the API from other programs or command lines, which is unfriendly to nonexpert users but convenient for system integration.

-Therefore, several general APIs are designed for the interactions between the

-227 BMP roadmap optimization suite with other components, such as executing the 228 optimization task with the user-specific investment plan and parsing optimized 229 roadmap for visualization data.
-When building the proposed-watershed planning 230 system for a specific case study,-focuses on the participation of multi-stakeholders 231 in proposing various investment plans to derive agreed-upon BMP roadmaps, not 232 the specialized modeling processes according to the management goals should be 233 pre-prepared by professional modelers and integrated with these general APIs, 234 including preparing modeling data, building watershed model and BMP scenario 235 cost model, and customizing multi-objective optimization tool.
-These models and 236 tools are constructed (Figure 1).
-Therefore, the system is designed to integrate the 237 specific implementation and application of the BMP roadmap optimization method, 238 including the calibrated watershed model, the BMP knowledge base, and the BMP 239 roadmap optimization tool under multi-objective (e.g., maximizing environmental 240 effectiveness and minimizing investment) with a pre-optimized or pre-defined 241 BMP spatial distribution scenario (Shen et al., under review).
-Hence, a new 242 roadmap optimization task can be started by accepting only investment constraints 243 proposed by stakeholders and optional optimization parameters (e.g., population 244 size and maximum generation number of genetic algorithms) (Figure 1b).
-More 245 details about the BMP roadmap optimization method can be found in Shen et al. 246 ( under review 2023 ).
+Therefore, several general APIs are designed for the interactions between the BMP roadmap optimization suite with other components, such as executing the optimization task with the user-specific investment plan and parsing optimized roadmap for visualization data.
+When building the watershed planning system for a specific case study, the specialized modeling processes according to the management goals should be pre-prepared by professional modelers and integrated with these general APIs.
+Hence, a new roadmap optimization task can be started by accepting only investment constraints proposed by stakeholders and optional optimization parameters (e.g., population size and maximum generation number of genetic algorithms) (Figure 1b).
+More details about the BMP roadmap optimization method can be found in Shen et al. (2023).